Ease Your Anxiety With Healthy Comfort Foods

 These little blue power bombs definitely pack a powerful nutritional punch.

 Aside from being extremely rich in antioxidants, blueberries also contain vitamin C, which can help to alleviate both stress and anxiety.
 Stress can heighten the risk of cell damage thus the presence of vitamin C helps to protect – and repair – said cells.

 B vitamins can be found in foods such as beef, avocado, almonds, eggs, leafy greens, and legumes.
 Despite the various forms of said vitamins, studies have linked them to helping to ease mood and lower any feelings of anxiety and stress.

 There’s a reason why this one is the sought-after comfort food.
-Dark chocolate is rich in flavonols which are antioxidants that improve blood flow to the brain, allowing for it to better adapt when under duress.
-According to one study published in the International Journal of Health Sciences, consuming 40 grams of dark chocolate everyday over a period of two weeks can result in significant lower levels of stress.
+Dark chocolate is rich in flavonols, which are antioxidants that improve blood flow to the brain, allowing for it to better adapt when under duress.
+According to one study published in the International Journal of Health Sciences, consuming 40 grams of dark chocolate every day over a period of two weeks can result in significantly lower levels of stress.

-Magnesium is the mineral that is commonly associated with having a calming effect on the body.
-Moreover, it is also plays key roles in supporting the immune system, nerves, muscles and heart and bone health.
-One animal study done in mice revealed a strong correlation between diets low in magnesium and increased anxious behaviors.
+Magnesium is a mineral that is commonly associated with having a calming effect on the body.
+It also plays key roles in supporting the immune system, nerves, muscles, heart and bone health.
+An animal study done in mice revealed a strong correlation between diets low in magnesium and increased anxiety behaviors.
 Foods rich in magnesium include legumes, nuts, seeds, avocado, almonds and spinach.

-Last but not least is tryptophan; an amino acid essential for the production of the neurotransmitter serotonin that’s need to regulate both sleep and moods.
-One study found a small correlation between tryptophan and fewer reported symptoms associated with social anxiety disorder.
+Last but not least is tryptophan; an amino acid essential for the production of the neurotransmitter serotonin that’s needed to regulate both sleep and moods.
+One study found a small correlation between tryptophan and less reported symptoms associated with social anxiety disorder.
 Tryptophan can be found in turkey, bananas, oats, nuts and sesame seeds.

 Foods to Avoid